-FEE AGREEMENT

-Section: Patient Care, Compliance

-Category: Hospice, Hospice Compliance

-To establish a fee schedule when there is no third party reimbursement (Medicare,

-Medicaid, and/or Private Insurance).

-PROCEDURE:

-Patients who do not have any reimbursement resources will be informed of visit rates at the Pre-admission by the billing department upon request.

-Patients may complete a Fee Assessment Worksheet.

-The social worker will complete a Fee Assessment Worksheet for any patient entering the inpatient unit.

-The Agency's Billing Department will determine a patient's visit rates based on the completed Financial Assessment Worksheet and a sliding fee scale.

-Patients/families will be notified by Agency staff of their revised/discounted visit rates.
-In the absence of a completed form, the patient/family will be billed at 100% of the applicable rates.

-Invoices will be mailed monthly.

-Monthly charges will be limited to 50% of a patient's/family's monthly income as reported on the Fee Assessment Worksheet.

-Any questions or payment concerns can be directed to the Billing Department.

-No one is refused services due to an inability to pay.
+Medicaid, an PROCEDURE: Patients who at the Pre-adu Patients may The social entering the i The Agency' completed Fi FEE AGREEMENT apliance Category: Hospice, Hospice Compliance Page: 1 of 1 a fee schedule when there is no third party reimbursement (Medicare, ad/or Private Insurance).
+Additional additin additionadditionaddite additional additional additional additio Medicaid, an PROCEDURE: Patients who at the Pre-adu Patients may The social entering the i The Agency' completed Fi ad/or Private Insurance). do not have any reimbursement resources will be informed of visit rates mission by the billing department upon request. complete a Fee Assessment Worksheet.
+I worker will complete a Fee Assessment Worksheet for any patient- inpatient unit. 's Billing Department will determine a patient's visit rates based on the at the Pre-adr Patients may The social entering the i The Agency' completed Fi mission by the billing department upon request. complete a Fee Assessment Worksheet.
+I worker will complete a Fee Assessment Worksheet for any patient inpatient unit. 's Billing Department will determine a patient's visit rates based on the The social entering the i The Agency' completed Fi I worker will complete a Fee Assessment Worksheet for any patient inpatient unit. 's Billing Department will determine a patient's visit rates based on the entering the i The Agency' completed Fi inpatient unit. 's Billing Department will determine a patient's visit rates based on the completed Fi Patients/fami ilies will be notified by Agency staff of their revised/discounted visit absence of a completed form, the patient/family will be billed at 100% of e rates.
+Invoices will be mailed monthly. rges will be limited to 50% of a patient's/family's monthly income as he Fee Assessment Worksheet.
+Any question ns or payment concerns can be directed to the Billing Department.
+No one is ref fused services due to an inability to pay.